Mithun-AM/Linkedin-mini/README.md

-# ConnectU - A Mini LinkedIn Platform
+# A Mini LinkedIn Platform

 A modern, full-stack social community platform built with Next.js and MongoDB.